Associate the letters sh with the /sh/ sound as in shape, shark, and shine.

-- Have your child draw around the /sh/ pictures on the inside pages and color them in a solid color, the help him or her write the name of the shape underneath each one.
+- Have your child trace the /sh/ pictures on the inside pages of the book and color them in a solid color, then help him or her write the name of the shape underneath each one.

-- Read the book together and point to the letters sh in the name of each shape and say the /sh/ sound.
+- Read the book together and point to the letters sh in the name of each shape as you emphasize the /sh/ sound in the word.

 1. CCSS.ELA-LITERACY.RF.K.1.D: Recognize and name all upper- and lowercase letters in the alphabet.